In Situ Training of Implicit Neural Compressors for Scientific Simulations via Sketch-Based Regularization: Experiments

 Our experiments are designed to achieve two primary goals.
 First, to show that we can achieve strong performance, both offline and \textit{in situ}, using our INC methods.
 Second, and more importantly, to show that we can approximately match the offline results using our \textit{in situ} training paradigm.
 We do not optimize our models for maximum performance, nor do we further compress the data using other techniques such as network quantization.
 Further effort will likely yield improved results, but they are not the focus of this paper and are therefore left for future work.
 Instead, we choose simple models that yield desirable compression rates and relative error of a few percent.

 Our work is implemented in PyTorch \cite{pytorch} and available as an open-source GitHub repository \cite{paper-repo}.
 All training is conducted on a single GPU (A100 or L40S) using the RAdam optimizer, a learning rate of \(10^{-4}\), and in single precision (i.e., 32-bit floating point) \cite{single_precision} for both the parameters and data.
 Given that our goal is to compress the given data, we do not seek to generalize to unseen data; thus, overfitting is not an issue.
 Our method is fully \textit{in situ}, so we perform no pre-processing of the data.
 For all \textit{in situ} results, the size of the full buffer is always \(T_f=1\) (only one full snapshot available at a time), and the size of the sketch buffer is \(T_s=T-1\) (one less than the full time horizon).
 We do not require sketching the final snapshot because the training loop ends after the last full snapshot has been encoded.
-The batch size of the sketch buffer and the number of epochs per full snapshot vary between datasets, but are in the range 25--45 and 300--500, respectively.
+The batch size of the sketch buffer and the number of epochs per full snapshot vary between datasets, but are in the range 25--45 and 300--500, respectively. \revb{The sketch regularization weight from \cref{eq:insitu-loss} was manually tuned to \(\lambda=5\) and fixed for all experiments.}